cosmos/sdk-tutorials/academy/my-own-chain/cosmwasm.md

 ## Install

 You need to have installed Go to use the Cosmos SDK.
-In addition, you have to install Rust to write smart contracts.
+You also need Rust to write smart contracts.

 Go to [https://rustup.rs/](https://rustup.rs/) to install Rust.
 Set the wasm32 target: